 Joe and Patty came to my office in crisis.
-Patty had recently discovered Joe viewing internet pornography late at night.
+Patty had recently discovered Joe viewing Internet pornography late at night.
 A search of the computer’s history revealed chronic use of porn.
 Joe admitted he had a problem with Internet pornography and vowed to get help.
 He was truly sorry for hurting Patty, but he could not understand why she was so upset about it.
 Joe couldn’t understand why she had so much difficulty forgiving him and moving on with their relationship.
-What Joe didn’t understand is how pornography affects wives.
+What Joe didn’t understand is how a husband’s porn use impacts a wife.

-For many women, discovering that their husbands have been viewing pornography is similar to uncovering an extramarital affair.
+For many women, discovering that their husbands watch porn is similar to uncovering an extramarital affair.
 As a result, they experience a variety of emotions: anger, hurt, sadness, betrayal, and rejection.
 They believe their husbands would rather be with the women they view in pornography rather than their wives.
 Often they feel that they have been replaced by a computer image.
 The woman on the computer screen is “the other woman.”
-Because of this, many women are devastated whey they discover their husbands have been looking at porn.
+Because of this, many women are devastated when they discover their husbands have been looking at porn.

 With one couple I treated, the wife found out about her husband’s pornography/sex addiction from her physician.
 She had gone to her gynecologist for her annual examination and was informed that she had a sexually transmitted disease.
 She had gotten it from her husband who had been frequenting prostitutes.
 Since she had always been faithful to her husband, she knew she caught the disease from him.
 After confronting him, he confessed.
 One can hardly imaging the devastation this couple felt.
 Although this couple loved each other dearly and were committed to mending their marriage, it took months of therapy to work on forgiveness and rebuilding trust.